Skip to main content

 Run the indexer

-And index your TypeScript repository with:
+Index your TypeScript repository with:

-glean index typescript DIR --db NAME/INSTANCE
+glean index typescript DIR --db-root DB --db NAME/INSTANCE

 where